scylladb/scylladb/docs/dev/protocol-extensions.md

 If we send the query to the wrong node/shard, we want to send the RESULT message with additional information about the tablet in `custom_payload`:

-  - `tablet_replicas` - information about tablet replicas, for every replica there is information about the host and shard.
+  - `tablets-routing-v1` - tablets routing information, which contains info about token range (in format `(first_token, last_token]`) and tablet replicas, for every replica there is information about the host and shard.

-  - `token_range` - information about token range for that tablet in format `(first_token, last_token]`.
+The driver has to be able to receive `custom_payload` and deserialise its field from `bytes` to:

+  - for `tablets-routing-v1` - `TupleType(LongType, LongType, ListType(TupleType(UUIDType, Int32Type)))`,
+    two `LongType` represent first and last token, `ListType(TupleType(UUIDType, Int32Type))` contains informations about replicas (for every replica there is a tuple with two elements `UUIDType` and `Int32Type` representing host and shard ids).

+When the driver receives information about the tablet, it has to check if any of the previously received tablets has an overlapping token range.
+The group of tablets that meets this criterion has to be deleted, and the new tablet should replace them.